boyplus/Udemy-Docker/lecture/chapter2.md

 docker start -a 7bc37f3d74bd733918377
 ```

-> We use attribute -a to tell that we want to see the output after we start the container, if we did not use -a, the containers just run but we did not see any output of them.
+> We use attribute -a to tell that we want to see the output after we start the container and container is stopped, if we did not use -a, the containers just run but we did not see any output of them.

 ---